SnapXL/snapx-plugin-spec/Algorithm.md

-# 🏰 Building the LEGO Castle: How the Helpfulness Score Works
+# 🏰 How the Trust Score Works

 Imagine you're building a super cool LEGO castle with your friends.
 This algorithm is like a special scoreboard that figures out who's helping the most and how important their help is.